kriseax/MSAMajor2023/flask/readme.md

 - Next, you should review the documentation in the templates folder to learn about templating

 ## Run the code
+- Run the init_db.py file to produce the database `python init_db.py`
-Run `python app.py` to start the flask server to view the application.
+- Run `python app.py` to start the flask server to view the application.
 The project will be visible on `localhost:5000` localhost, port 5000.